freelancephp/WP-External-Links/wp-external-links/readme.txt

 == Frequently Asked Questions ==

-= Links to subdomains should also be treated as internal links.
-How? =

-Add your main domain to the option "Exclude external links by URL:" and also enable the option "Treat excluded links as internal links".

 = I want certain posts or pages to be ignored by the plugin.
 How? =